All about Palomino

 3. Go horseback riding

-A ride in the mountains and jungle surrounding Palomino, is quite a special way to enjoy the area.
-Horseshoe tours (Cabalgatas Palomino) of the Dutch Loïs, organizes trips from her finca on the Río Salvador, 7 kilometers from Palomino.
+One of the most fun ways to enjoy the beach of Palomino, is on the back of a horse, for example with this horseback ride.
+Another special experience, is a ride in the mountains and jungle surrounding Palomino.
+Horseshoe tours, which is owned by a Dutch lady called Loïs, organizes trips from her finca on the Río Salvador, 7 kilometers from Palomino.
 Multi-day trips in the Sierra Nevada de Santa Marta are also possible.

 4. Practice your Spanish and immediately support a social project

-Casa Cocotte is a restaurant run by Frenchwoman Sophie, where locals rotate in to learn the trade to increase their chances of getting a job in tourism.
+Casa Cocotte is a restaurant run by French lady Sophie, where local employees learn the business and increase their chances of getting a job in tourism.
 The restaurant also includes a Centro de Idiomas, where locals can learn English and you, the traveler, can brush up on your Spanish.
 Join the course, or practice during the weekly practice hour (which ties in nicely with happy hour -:)

-5. Get to know the culture of a local Native American community
+5. Get to know the culture of a local indigenous community

 6. Visit the Palomino Animal Soul family.

 There are many stray dogs and cats in Palomino.
-So at the village’s only animal shelter, a lot of animals are taken care of.
+So at the village’s only animal shelter, a lot of animals are well taken care of.
 They also organize walks with the dogs, including a picnic (doggy picnic).
 Check the availability of the walks in advance with the shelter.
 The proceeds of the tours go 100% to the shelter of the animals.
+Check this link for more info.

 7. Get up early for a walk on the deserted beach